FCedi/CS_Project/README.md

 ## Limitations

-Due to the limited experience and knowledge in coding, our app has it's limitations.
-Some of them are because we use free API's, which despite using a timer and user-agent to access them, there are still limitations with requests in a short amount of time from the same IP address.
+Due to the limited experience and knowledge in coding, our app has its limitations.
+Some of them are because we use free API's, which, despite using a timer and user-agent to access them, there are still have limitations with requests in a short amount of time from the same IP address.

-Another  limitation we encountered was related to the spesific amenities finder page.
-The sometimes there is an issue with the address text fields, as in the german letter ä, ö and ü work and sometimes they don't.
-Even the adaptations, ae, oe and ue don't work for the address.
+Another limitation we encountered was related to the specific amenities finder page.
+Sometimes, there is an issue with the address text fields, as in the German letters ä, ö, and ü, which sometimes work and sometimes don't.
+Even the adaptations ae, oe, and ue don't work for the address.

 A very obvious limitation is the amount of data the model is trained with.
 Currentls we use ~450 rent listings from Geneve, Lausann, St. Gallen and Zurich.
 There are ways to get and use more data, but for the scope of this project ~1800 listings is enough.